Amutheezan/amutheezan.github.io/docs/gpuvstpu.md

 ---

 I have implemented following simple comparison on performance on google colabs cpu, gpu and tpu as a part of assignment for **COSC 6385** course in University of Houston.

+Sample Implementation can be found in the following [repository](https://github.com/Amutheezan/GPUvsTPU)

 I follow the basic step by step guide in [1](https://petamind.com/quick-benchmark-colab-cpu-gpu-tpu-xla-cpu/).
 I follow the instructions to work on TPU using [2](https://heartbeat.fritz.ai/step-by-step-use-of-google-colab-free-tpu-75f8629492b3).